satzlich/swift-rohan/Documentation/CHECKLIST.md

+* Check that bundled fonts are loaded correctly.
-* Check preview for every command
+* Check that preview for every command is shown correctly.
-* Check mouse picking for every node type
+* Check that mouse picking for every node type works correctly.